SivakumarKarthick/TOTLE-S_Topic_Search/README.md

 A responsive and interactive Topic Catalogue Search Component built using React, inline styling, and lightweight animations.
 Designed as part of a case study task to simulate TOTLE’s Catalogue Management System search interface.

+Here is the link : https://github.com/SivakumarKarthick/TOTLE-S_Topic_Search  of the github repository and the video file that how can we able run the Topic_Search project completely

 🚀 **Features**